avaneev/prvhash/README.md

 external entropy input, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hashwords in the system, and the combinatorial capacity of the external entropy.
-A way to increase the structural limit is to use the "parallel" PRNG arrangement demonstrated in the `prvhash64s.h` file, which additionally increases the security exponentially.
+A way to increase the structural limit is to use the "fused" PRNG arrangement demonstrated in the `prvhash64s.h` file, which additionally increases the security exponentially.
 Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to